yorkolderpeoplesassembly@outlook.com

 Dear Members and Friends,

-Our next Open meeting is on Monday 18th March 2024 at 2pm at Friends Meeting House.
+Our next Open meeting is on Monday 15th July 2024 at 2pm at Friends Meeting House.
+All are welcome to join us – both members and non-members.

-Both of these topics are about helping those in greatest need so if you want to find out more for either yourself or somebody else, come along and join in.
+Both of these topics are about care services in York so if you want to find out more for either yourself or somebody else, come along and join in.
 Bring a friend and ask your questions or set out your views.
 Refreshments will be available.

 Membership Year

-Cost of postage is increasing and mailing paper copies of the Newsletter costs more than we receive in the basic membership so if you have a paper copy posted to you, please consider increasing your donation.
+Cost of postage is increasing and mailing paper copies of the Newsletter costs more than we receive in the basic membership so if you have a paper copy posted to you, please consider increasing your donation (or changing to an electronic version).

 During the last year, we have switched banks to Lloyds Bank.
 It is enormously helpful to us if people can pay by Standing Order (SO).
 For those who already do so then please change your standing order to our new bank account.
 Let us know if you need help in setting up a standing order.
 More details are set out on the reverse of this letter.